-Indicate by check mark whether the registrant is a large ac celerated filer, an accelerated filer, a nor n-accelerated filer, a smaller reporting of company or an emerging growth company y.
-See the definitions of "large accelerated filer," "accelerated filer," "small reporting company" and "emergi ing growth company" in Rule 12b-2 of the Exchange Act.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "small reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.